zyli93/ASPE-APRE/README.md

 - [x] filter out too long or too short reviews
 - [ ] pmi compute error in TagGCN because `combinations()` doesn't consider order
 - [x] preprocessing code cannot deal with text = `NaN`
-- [ ] put in note that order by speed: nothing > clean_str w/o spellcheck (sc) > clean_str w/ sc
+- [x] put in note that order by speed: nothing > clean_str w/o spellcheck (sc) > clean_str w/ sc
 - [x] another package `autocorrect` works faster than SpellChecker
-- [ ] maybe the original text should also be kept for Dependency Parsing.
+- [x] maybe the original text should also be kept for Dependency Parsing.
+- [x] add discussion about window size
+- [x] add example of result of PMI annotation
+- [x] add notes for deleting RB and using JJ only

 ## Data